 Welcome!
-I am so giddy with excitement to be asked to join in with the Rayon Blog Hop!
-Featuring Art Gallery Fabrics newest fabric substrate, Rayons.. soft, buttery, and drapes beautifully.
-It’s a material I want buried in, I mean seriously, have you felt this fabric!?
+I am so excited to be asked to join in with the Rayon Blog Hop!
+Featuring Art Gallery Fabrics’ newest fabric substrate, Rayons.. soft and buttery and drapes beautifully.
+It’s a material I want buried in; I mean, seriously, have you felt this fabric!?

-I purchased the Hey June – Cheyenne Tunic with of thoughts of using Art Gallery denim, however, when I asked to hop along with this blog hop, I knew that the hand of this rayon would lend beautifully to the style of this garment.
-Also, it would be perfect for layering, since it gets colder here in the winter.
-I can pair with a cute cardigan or a blazer and still be warm and fashionable!
+I purchased the Hey June – Cheyenne Tunic with thoughts of using Art Gallery denim; however, when I asked to hop along with this blog hop, I knew that the hand of this rayon would lend beautifully to the style of this garment.
+Also, it would be perfect for layering since it gets colder here in the winter.
+I can pair it with a cute cardigan or a blazer and still be warm and fashionable!

-I chose to work with Winterberry Pine by Amy Sinibaldi, the beautiful deep winter tones pair perfectly with my skin and don’t clash with my ever-changing hair color.
-The small print is not a “LOOK at me print” but a nice “here I am” which is entirely me!
+I chose to work with Winterberry Pine by Amy Sinibaldi; the beautiful deep winter tones pair perfectly with my skin and don’t clash with my ever-changing hair color.
+The small print is not a “LOOK at me print” but a friendly “here I am,” which is entirely me!

 Tips for Working with Rayon

-Ok since I mainly sew garments, I decided that I would share some tips for working with this fabric, it’s a little slinky but not hard to use.
+Since I mainly sew garments, I decided to share some tips for working with this fabric; it’s a little slinky but not hard to use.

-First and foremost, do not forget to wash it first, it does shrink a little but not a lot, just like all the other fabric from Art Gallery Fabric that you love!
+First and foremost, do not forget to wash it first; it does shrink a little but not a lot, just like all the other fabrics from Art Gallery Fabric that you love!
 Then make sure to try not to handle the fabrics too much, this material tends to “grow” a little when treated excessively, and grainline.. make sure you’re on grain!

-Pin, Pin, Pin and can I say it again..
+Pin, Pin, Pin, and can I repeat it?
 PIN!
-Use superfine pins if you can, I love these from Clover 1-7/8″ Glasshead pins.
+Use superfine pins if you can; I love these from Clover 1-7/8″ Glass headpins.

-As a result, these will save you from that little shift that can happen with the natural physics of the sewing machine, if you sew garments, you know that shift can cause some issues.
-Please resist the urge to pull your fabric as you sew, just let those feed dogs do their job.
-Besides, use a brand new needle, I used a Schmetz Microtex size 11.
+Please resist the urge to pull your fabric as you sew; just let those feed dogs do their job.
+Besides that, always use a new needle when sewing on more delicate fabrics.
+As a result, these will save you from that little shift that can happen with the natural physics of the sewing machine; if you sew garments, you know that change can cause some issues.
+I used a Schmetz Microtex size 11.

-Also, before hemming your project (if it needs a hem) let it hang overnight, gravity will shift the fabric.
+Also, before hemming your project (if it needs to be hemmed), let it hang overnight; gravity will shift the fabric.

 Don’t forget to stick around all this AND next week for the rest of the #AGFrayonbloghop.
 I’m so excited to check out all of the projects alongside you!